mariana-khach/Data_Science_projects/README.md

 Sailboat_KMeans_ColorQuant we use K means clustering for color quanization of an sailboat image.

 Wine_quality_SVM uses different parameters of wine from chemical analysis and trying to predict if the wine is high or low quality.

+Fcaemask_image_class uses CNNs from keras, tensorflow  to predict whether the person in the picture wears facemask or not.